See answer

 • Leaving excess moisturizer on your skin to give it time to fully absorb

-• Moisturizing within three minutes of bathing or showering and using lukewarm water to bath or shower
+• Moisturizing within three minutes of bathing or showering and using lukewarm instead of hot water for baths and showers

 • Adding oatmeal to a bath or shower for extra relief

-Importantly, use the best methods and products that work for you.
-Every person’s skin is different, so pay attention to what improves your symptoms and makes you feel better.
+Use the best methods and products that work for you.
+Everyone’s skin is different, so pay attention to what improves your symptoms and makes you feel better.

-If you’re experiencing symptoms like burning after applying lotion or have signs of an allergic reaction, your dermatologist can help you find options to relieve symptoms and provide guidance on products that they recommend.
-They may recommend an epicutaneous patch test to figure out whether you have allergies to certain ingredients.
+If you notice burning after applying lotion or have signs of an allergic reaction, a dermatologist can help relieve your symptoms and recommend skin care products that are a better fit for your skin.
+They may recommend a skin patch test to figure out whether you’re allergic to certain ingredients.

 Find Your Team

 Are you living with eczema?
-Have you experienced burning when applying lotions to your eczema?
+Have you experienced burning when applying lotion?
 Share your experiences with other MyEczemaTeam members and start a conversation by posting on your Activities page.

 A MyEczemaTeam Member